 Schistosoma haematobium, a parasitic fluke that causes significant disease in Africa, parts of the Middle East, and southeast Asia, can invade the urinary tract, causing hematuria and not infrequently hematospermia.
 Schistosomiasis is a consideration only in men who have spent time in areas where the disorder is endemic.
 Tuberculosis is also an uncommon cause of hematospermia.

 History of present illness should note the duration of symptoms.
 Patients who do not volunteer information should be asked specifically about a recent prostate biopsy or any trauma (eg, urologic instrumentation, penile injections, trauma related to sexual activity).
 Important associated symptoms include hematuria, difficulty starting or stopping urine flow, nocturia, burning with urination, and penile discharge.
 Association with sexual activity should also be noted.

 Review of systems should seek symptoms of causative disorders, including easy bruising, frequent nosebleeds, and excessive gum bleeding with tooth brushing or dental procedures (hematologic disorders), and fevers, chills, night sweats, bone pain, or weight loss (prostate infection or cancer).

-Past medical history should specifically ask about known disorders of the prostate, radiation treatment for prostate cancer, history of or exposure to TB or HIV, risk factors for sexually transmitted diseases (STDs—eg, unprotected intercourse, multiple sex partners), known bleeding disorders, and known disorders that predispose to bleeding (eg, cirrhosis).
+Past medical history should specifically ask about known disorders of the prostate, radiation treatment for prostate cancer, history of or exposure to tuberculosis (TB) or HIV, risk factors for sexually transmitted diseases (STDs—eg, unprotected intercourse, multiple sex partners), known bleeding disorders, and known disorders that predispose to bleeding (eg, cirrhosis).
 Drug history should note use of anticoagulants or antiplatelet drugs.
 Patients should be asked about any family history of prostate cancer and travel to regions where schistosomiasis is endemic.